 As an interior design and architecture student at WMU, you will be required to earn three semester credits by completing 300 hours of supervised field experience with an interior design, architectural, facilities management or retail firm.
 Field experience offers you the opportunity to apply theories and principles from your academic program to real-world situations, as well as gain valuable work experience.
 Field experience may be completed during the fall, spring or summer sessions.

 You will also have the opportunity to gain experience and build your professional network through registered student organizations such as the Kappa Omicron Nu honor society, the American Society of Interior Design and the Council for Interior Design Accreditation.

 You will have several opportunities to exhibit your work.
 Scheduled exhibits during the academic year feature the work of both students and professionals.
 Architectural and interior design firms display graphics and models from recent projects and share insights with students through informal presentations.
 Senior shows provide an opportunity for soon-to-be professionals to share their work and inspire other students.
 Work from across the program is displayed during spring and summer to introduce campus visitors to the interior design program.

-Recent WMU graduates with degrees in interior design are working as:
+Recent WMU graduates with degrees in interior design and architecture are working as: